funktor/funktor.github.io/_posts/2025-10-07-graphs-in-the-matrix-world.markdown

     return b.toarray()
 ```
 <br/><br/>
-And using dense matrix operations as shown above for other problems:
+And using dense matrix operations as shown above for other problems:<br/><br/>
 ```python
 def single_source_shortest_dist_unweighted(a, n, src):
     b = np.copy(a)